warrmu01/ARC-fantasy-League/README.md

 # Fantasy Soccer League Project

-## Currently in the process in moving the backedn from Flask to Spring Boot!
+## Currently in the process in moving the backend from Flask to Spring Boot!
 Stay Tuned.

 ## Overview